-The majority of field fires last year were proved to have been started deliberately, including the large wheat field fire in Cleethorpes almost exactly a year ago.
+The majority of field fires this year are believed to have been started deliberately, including the large wheat stack fire in Goxhill at the end of July.

 “Sadly, these are not isolated incidents at this time of year.
 As wheat crops are harvested and stored, we urge farmers across the region take steps to ensure that straw is stored safety to reduce the risk of deliberate fires.
 The recent prolonged dry spell has only increased the risk of fire spreading significantly across farmland.”

 Whilst arson attacks on farms and small holdings may be rare, they are difficult to eliminate.
 A number of simple precautions can substantially reduce the risk of attack:

 • Ensure the site where bales are stored is as secure as possible

 • Hay and straw should be removed from fields as soon as possible after harvesting, stored away from other buildings, in stacks of reasonable size, spaced at least 10 metres apart

 • Store away from the road if possible so as not to be an easy target to anyone passing